nolanschan/Speaker-Identification-using-GMMs/README.md

-# Speaker-identification-using-GMMs
+# Speaker Identification using GMMs #

+## About ##

-Wishing to learn more about Python and Machine Learning, I did the final project for my "Fractals in Engineering" course on speaker identification using Python and ML.
+Wishing to learn about Python and Machine Learning, I did the final project for my "Fractals in Engineering" course on speaker identification using Python and ML.

+While there're many great ML/DL speaker identification projects out there, since I only had basic Python skills and my prior knowledge about ML was mostly broad and conceptual, I decided to go with something that I would be able to understand quickly and explain to a class that might not be familiar with ML.

+This project takes voice clips, extracts Mel-Frequency Cepstral Coefficients (MFCC) as features, and uses Gaussian Mixture Model (GMM) for model-training.

 _ _